Codam-jde-baai/.github/profile/README.md

 ## Hi there 👋

 This is where I display all of my CODAM projects.
-Codam is a school that is part of the 42-school network, which encourages peer-to-peer learning, self-study, and core programming concepts in C & C++.
+Codam is a school that is part of the 42-school network, which encourages peer-to-peer learning, self-study and core programming concepts in C & C++.

 #### Some defining CODAM projects for me were minishell, cub3d, and webserv.